by Bruce E. Camber, August 2016 (Reviewed, updated a little 13 September 2022)

 Big bang cosmology uses the concept of an Epoch; it implies a beginning and endpoint.
 Within the smallest possible fraction of a second the Planck Epoch, the Grand Unification Epoch, and the Inflationary Epoch have begun and ended and the most extraordinary things in all of time have happened.
 It stretches our imaginations and maximizes credulity.
-The first “epoch” of the big bang theory (bbt) with concepts that can be researched and tested; it is not solely extracted from informed speculations.
+The first “epoch” of the big bang theory with concepts that can be researched and tested is the electroweak epoch.
 Because the actual dynamics of electroweak processes can be replicated within CERN laboratory in Geneva, any new results of current research become a major global event.
 That data is shared as quickly as possible with literally hundreds-of-thousands of our finest thinkers around the world who begin to analyze the data, ponder the implications, and attempt to incorporate that data within their own research.